SarveshMankar/SarveshMankar/README.md

 ---

-<h3 quote align='center'>To be here today is just beyond my wildest dreams.</h3 quote>
+<h3 quote align='center'>A place for everything, everything in its place.</h3 quote>

 ---